CatenaTools/catena-public-docs/core/module-basics.md

 be particularly useful if a service can be transient - and therefore scale with load - but must depend upon some subcomponent that must be a singleton.

-The `CatenaWarmbodyMatchmaker` and `CatenaMatchmakingService` are an example of this case; the service is transient but the actual matchmaking algorithm is a singleton.
-The `CatenaWarmbodyMatchmaker` is also an example of a module that is not a gRPC service.
+The `CatenaMatchmaker` and `CatenaMatchmakingService` are an example of this case; the service is transient but the actual matchmaking algorithm is a singleton.
+The `CatenaMatchmaker` is also an example of a module that is not a gRPC service.

 {% admonition type="info" %}
 Some core types such as the `ISessionStoreFactory` don't declare themselves as a singleton but are instead hardcoded